swarming

 Will a Newly Installed Nuc Swarm?

 The appearance of a single swarm cell doesn’t mean much.
-Some colonies repeatedly build queen cups and swarm cells only to tear them down later.
-We don’t know why they do it, but it may just be a case of being prepared.
+Some colonies repeatedly build queen cups and swarm cells, only to tear them down later.

 Read More